OleguerCanal/classic-algorithms/_theory/sql.md

 - **Table**: Stores data organized in *columns* (set of elements of same type), and *rows* (each record of the table).
 - **Types**: `INTEGER`, `REAL`, `TEXT`, `DATE`
 - **Statement**: Text recognized as a valid command (always ends in `;`)
+- **Primary key**: Uniquely identifies a row.
+Thus, it must be unique, only one column, not NULL.
+- **Foreign key**: Primary key of a table appearing in a different table.

 ### Table Creation